 - 5. While Penn Commercial does not require students to provide proof of vaccination prior to enrollment and the start of their program of study, medical programs offered do require a Health Clearance/Physical Form completed within one week of the start date.
 Furthermore, clinical sites also require immunizations/titers for communicable diseases prior to entering the clinical component of the program.
 These are due by week four in order to remain eligible for clinical rotation.
 The information required by program is outlined below.

 - Health Clearance/Physical Form

 - Hepatitis B Titer and vaccination if needed

 - Varicella Titer and vaccination if needed

 - MMR Titer and vaccination if needed

 - T-Spot Testing for Tuberculosis

 - TDAP vaccination

 - Flu shot

-The cost associated with the three background checks are at the applicant's expense.
+- COVID testing

 Students have the option for their physical examination and immunization titers to be completed under their personal insurance plan and physician, however all documents must be submitted and approved the day before orientation or the student will default to the Penn Commercial medical screening.
+In this case, the health clearance/physical must be submitted on the Penn Commercial form.